orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 PR [#373](https://github.com/orchestracities/ngsi-timeseries-api/pulls/373)
 introduced basic support for basic [NGSI-LD][ngsi-ld-spec] relying on v2 API.
-In short this means that using the current endpoint QL can store NGSI-LD payloads with few caveats (see [#398](https://github.com/orchestracities/ngsi-timeseries-api/issues/398)):
+In short this means that using the current endpoint QuantumLeap can store NGSI-LD payloads with few caveats (see [#398](https://github.com/orchestracities/ngsi-timeseries-api/issues/398)):